What is SOC 1 Compliance

 3. SaaS Providers

-SaaS Providers offer financial software platforms such as expense tracking, billing, or revenue reporting.
+SaaS providers offer financial software platforms such as expense tracking, billing, or revenue reporting.
 If calculation errors, access breaches, or processing failures could lead to incorrect financial reports, SOC 1 evaluates application controls, data validation processes, and authorization measures.

 • Risks: Calculation errors, access breaches, or processing failures.